OpenSidewalks/OpenSidewalks-Schema/README.md

 Edges are lines (their serializable geometries are representable by LineStrings) intended to represent pedestrian network connections.
 Edges are often derived from topological data like that stored in OpenStreetMap.
+All edges must have a unique _id field.

 ### <a name="edge-footway"></a> Footway (plain)